 The grade is indicated by bonds and processes by a letter of the English alphabet altogether.

 A denoting the softest and, therefore, the letter Z indicating the toughest grade.
-A wheel from which the abrasive grains can easily be dislodged is named soft whereas
+A Cutting wheel from which the abrasive grains can easily be dislodged is named soft whereas

 The one which holds the grains more securely is named hard.